AdobeDocs/places.pt-BR/help/places-ext-aep-sdks/places-monitor-extension/using-places-monitor-extension.md

 >[!IMPORTANT]
 >
 >O monitoramento de locais depende da extensão de locais.
-Ao instalar manualmente a extensão do Places Monitor, certifique-se de que você também adicione a `libACPPlaces_iOS.a` biblioteca ao seu projeto.
+When manually installing the Places Monitor extension, ensure that you also add the `libACPPlaces_iOS.a` library to your project.

 ## Adicionar permissões ao manifesto